 We ended right on time at 8:30 so everyone could get home at a reasonable hour.
 We can’t wait to see what plans God has for this group.

 God Is Opening New Doors

-As part of this expansion to Laureles, we have met a number of new people who I feel are going to be very important for the future of our group.
+As part of this expansion to Laureles, we have met several new people who I feel are going to be very important for the future of our group.
 I told you in my last post about our meetings with Pastor Carlos at ICC and Pastor Diego at Redil Estadio.
 Both of these pastors lead fairly large congregations of Spanish Evangelical Christians.
 I have been excited to learn of the many Evangelical churches in this area of the world that is so heavily dominated by Roman Catholicism.